vbhiishek/Heart-Disease-Prediction/README.md

-# Heart-Disease-Prediction

-# ❤️ Heart Disease Prediction using Machine Learning
+# Heart Disease Prediction using Machine Learning

 This project builds and compares three machine learning models — **Logistic Regression**, **Decision Tree**, and **Random Forest** — to predict heart disease based on clinical features.